Appearance

 sh

-corral data secrets delete my-worker API_KEY my-api-keycorral data workflow instances <project> <binding>
+corral data secrets delete my-worker API_KEY my-api-keycorral data workflow instances <project> <binding> PRO

 List workflow instances with status, step count, and size.